BlackSnufkin/BYOVD/README.md

 ## 🏗️ Project Structure

 The project is organized as a **Rust Cargo workspace**.
-All PoCs (except K7Terminator) share a common library (`byovd-lib`) that handles the boilerplate: driver service lifecycle, IOCTL dispatch, process monitoring, privilege adjustment, and cleanup.
-Each killer is a thin binary (~50-100 lines) that only defines its driver-specific configuration.
+Most PoCs share a common library (`byovd-lib`) that handles the boilerplate: driver service lifecycle, IOCTL dispatch, process monitoring, privilege adjustment, and cleanup.
+Each killer is a thin binary (~50-100 lines) that only defines its driver-specific configuration. **`K7Terminator` and `Astra64-RW` are standalone** — they have their own `[workspace]` declarations and are built directly from their own directories, not via the root workspace.

 ```
 BYOVD/